CentroEPiaggio/adaptive_grasp_controller/README.md

 ### Trying the Adaptive Grasp without the IMU Glove

-The adaptive grasp can still be tried on the robot without an acutal touch sensing device (IMU Glove) through publishing touches manually.
+The Adaptive Grasp can still be tried on the robot without an acutal touch sensing device (*IMU Glove*) through publishing touches manually.
 It is enough to publish the id of the finger, that we suppose touches the object, to the topic `/finger_touching_topic`.

 The ids of the fingers are 1 for thumb, 2 for index, 3 for middle, 4 for ring, and 5 for little.